unexploredtest/Wii-RL/README.md

 ---
 ### 6. Running The AI with Dolphin

-To first test whether everything is set up as intended, we recommend first running `.\BTR_test.py --YOUR_MODEL_PATH_HERE`.
+To first test whether everything is set up as intended, we recommend first running `.\BTR_test.py --model_path YOUR_MODEL_PATH_HERE`.
 This will run the pretrained model installed in the last step, in two emulators in parallel.

 To test if training on your machine works quickly, you can also run `BTR.py --testing 1`.